 During the course of documentation of this preliminary water reconciliation strategy, there were rumours of a new university and hospital for Nelspruit which might influence growth rate for the town.
-It now seems that the rumours will become a reality and the impact on the population growth rate of these developments will be studied and covered in the continuation study.
+It now seems that the rumours will become a reality and the impact on the population growth rate of these developments will be studied and covered in the Final Water Reconciliation Strategy.

-A further factor that needs to be taken into account in the continuation study is the high number of daily visitors to Nelspruit and employees that work in Nelspruit but live somewhere else.
+A further factor that will be taken into account in the Final Strategy is the high number of daily visitors to Nelspruit and employees that work in Nelspruit but live somewhere else.
 Such temporary increases in population could have a significant impact on the water demand of the town.